CIBC-Internal/python/Doc/library/types.rst

 --------------

-This module defines utility function to assist in dynamic creation of new types.
+This module defines utility functions to assist in dynamic creation of new types.

 It also defines names for some object types that are used by the standard